Recent developments with STMicroelectronics N.V. (STM) have led to the company's beta value being reach 1.55 cents.

 Technical Analysis of STMicroelectronics N.V.
 (STM)

-During the past 100 days, STMicroelectronics N.V.’s (STM) raw stochastic average was set at 42.00%, which indicates a significant increase from 34.87% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 43.18% in the past 14 days, which was lower than the 46.85% volatility it showed in the past 100 days.
+During the past 100 days, STMicroelectronics N.V.’s (STM) raw stochastic average was set at 53.92%, which indicates a significant decrease from 63.83% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 40.32% in the past 14 days, which was lower than the 45.91% volatility it showed in the past 100 days.

 STMicroelectronics N.V.
 (NYSE: STM) Key Stats